 Be a registered member in good standing of the Kenya Institute of Supplies Management (KISM);

-Kenya Institute of Supplies Management (KISM) Practicing License
+Kenya Institute of Supplies Management (KISM) Practicing License.

 Proficiency in Computer Applications